Section One: Application Questions

 Q. When will I be notified if I have moved on to the interview stage?

-A. In March, students will be notified by email if they have moved into the interview stage.
-All interview details, including date, time, and location will be included in the invitation, and students will receive several reminders leading up to their interview
+A. In March, students will be notified by email if they will be moving into the interview stage.
+All interview details, including date, time, and location will be included in the invitation, and students will receive several reminders leading up to their interview.

 Q. Where do interviews take place?